cloudberrydb/cloudberrydb/README.md

 ### Changes applicable to upstream PostgreSQL

-If the change you're working on touches functionality that is common between PostgreSQL and Greenplum you may be asked to forward port it to PostgreSQL.
+If the change you're working on touches functionality that is common between PostgreSQL and Greenplum, you may be asked to forward-port it to PostgreSQL.
 This is not only so that we keep reducing the delta between the two projects, but also so that any change that is relevant to PostgreSQL can benefit from a much broader review of the upstream PostgreSQL community.
-In general it is a good idea to keep both code bases handy so you can be sure whether your changes may need to be forward ported.
+In general, it is a good idea to keep both code bases handy so you can be sure whether your changes may need to be forward-ported.

 ### Submission timing

 To improve the odds of the right discussion of your patch or idea happening, pay attention to what the community work cycle is.
-If for example you send in a brand new idea in the beta phase, don't be surprised if no one is paying attention because we are focused on release work.
+For example, if you send in a brand new idea in the beta phase, don't be surprised if no one is paying attention because we are focused on release work.
 Come back when the beta is done, please!